sorbet/sorbet/website/docs/sigs.md

 - Type assertions in code would be inevitable.

-  Having constructs like [`T.let` and `T.cast`](type-assertions.md) work in line require that type annotations already be syntactically valid Ruby (having `T.let` and `T.cast` to do type refinements and assertions are central to Sorbet being a gradual type system).
+  Having constructs like [`T.let` and `T.cast`](type-assertions.md) work in line requires that type annotations already be syntactically valid Ruby (having `T.let` and `T.cast` to do type refinements and assertions are central to Sorbet being a gradual type system).
 Since types must already be valid Ruby, it makes sense to have `sig`s be valid Ruby too.